 Eligibility for Airman and Family Readiness Center (A&FRC) Assistance

 All Department of Defense personnel (active-duty, Guard, Reserve, APF and NAF civilians, retirees, widows) and their dependents.
 Receive reliable information, financial counseling, information and referral

 Free credit report, credit score and analysis for active-duty personnel and their spouse; assistance with credit report review, and assistance with contacting creditors, exploring payment arrangements, and disputing errors on their credit reports

-Lean how lenders view your credit report, and what you can do to get a better interest rate, how to shop for a loan
+Learn how lenders view your credit report, what you can do to get a better interest rate, how to shop for a loan

-A&FRC financial counselors can help you develop a plan of attack for paying off old debt and collections.
-If you're concerned about obtaining a Government Travel Card (GTC), security clearance, or just ready to get your credit in shape, get free and confidential* financial counseling.
+A&FRC financial counselors can help you develop a plan of attack for paying debt and collections.
+If you're concerned about obtaining a Government Travel Card (GTC), security clearance, or just want to get your credit in shape, get free and confidential* financial counseling.
 Call 509-247-2246 to set up an appointment or speak with a counselor over the phone.
 A&FRC staff members also refer to free, reputable, non-military resources for credit education and counseling.
 A partial listing is below:AnnualCreditReport.com

 The Federal Trade Commission (FTC) is the government agency over all financial services in the United States - everything from credit cards to banking to fraud.
 Important resources include:

 - Getting Credit - also repairing and maintaining credit.
 Learn more about identity theft, credit rights, scams, and what to do if your wallet or purse is stolen

 - Building a Better Credit Report - FAQs and complete overview of your rights under the Fair Credit Reporting Act, credit disputes, anti-discrimination laws, and fair lending laws